emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 Changes from -13 to -14:

 * Explained the formatting of L as well as why replay protection after decryption may be used.
+* Updated link to NIST's plans to standardize Rijndael-256 and aligned the name with NIST
 * Aligned test vector tag length with specification
 * Editorial changes